uribench/handbook-workshop/Guides/Vagrant/Vagrant Overview.md

 # Vagrant Overview

+This is a test line to demonstrate editing a file in nano!

 [Vagrant][1] is an open source wrapper around a Virtual Machine provider, such as [Oracle's VirtualBox][2], makes it easy to create and run a Virtual Machine (VM) from the command line.